lucyyu24/lucyyu24.github.io/_posts/2020-01-13-a-pilgrimage-to-walmart.markdown

 I then almost couldn’t believe my luck as we walked past a featured vacuum cleaner claiming to pick up any amount of hair.
 But then I had an awakening—I realized I already have a vacuum cleaner at home.

 As the little old lady held up a box of frozen chicken Pad Thai, I had the somber realization that this is where our paths diverge and it’s time to part ways.
 I have my own journey to embark on.
 Resisting the tear in my eye I looked down at my flyer and, for the second time that day, the universe had given me a sign.
-This time in the form of a written message:  “Free Scrubbing Bubbles all-purpose bathroom cleaner (for mirrors, tubs, toilets) with the purchase of any Royale toilet paper.”
+This time in the form of a written message: "Free Scrubbing Bubbles all-purpose bathroom cleaner (for mirrors, tubs, toilets) with the purchase of any Royale toilet paper."

 I could not refuse the call.